Treatment Evidence & Planning

 CBT-E, CBT-GSH, ITP

-There is substantial research to support CBT-E as the first line psychological treatment.
+There is substantial research to support Enhanced Cognitive Behaviour Therapy (CBT-E) as the first line psychological treatment.
+There is also evidence to support Cognitive Behaviour Guided Self-Help (CBT-GSH), and Interpersonal Therapy (ITP).

 Read more